poiyomi/PoiyomiDocs/docs/extended-features/shatterwave.md

 - `Type`: <PropertyIcon name="floatrange" />**Float**, Range: `0.0 - 1.0`

-## AudioLink
+## Audio Link

 - `Type`: <PropertyIcon name="toggle" />**Toggle**

-Enables AudioLink to manipulate the ShatterWave.
+Enables Audio Link to manipulate the ShatterWave.

 :::info
-The settings in this section will only be visible when [AudioLink](/docs/audio-link/audio-link.md) is activated on the Material.
+The settings in this section will only be visible when [Audio Link](/docs/audio-link/audio-link.md) is activated on the Material.
 :::

 ## Emission Multiplier Band